14 Best Business Books to Read in 2023

 by Jim Collins (Author)

-The fundamental question remains that why some good companies fail to grow bigger in the long term while others which were nowhere even in the competition go ahead to consistently outperform the market over the years.
-Surprisingly to many, the findings of the study go against the commonly accepted wisdom of what is supposed to work for companies in the long term.
-A highly recommended study for managers and CEOs and a logical sequel to the ‘Built to Last’ by the same author.
+Does the fundamental question remain why do some good companies fail to grow bigger in the long term?
+In contrast, others that were nowhere even in the competition consistently outperformed the market over the years.
+Surprisingly to many, the study’s findings go against the commonly accepted wisdom of what is supposed to work for companies in the long term.
+A highly recommended study for managers and CEOs and a logical sequel to the same author’s ‘Built to Last.’

 #14 – The Little Big Small Business Book